Project Description

 Diet: Wild: They primarily eat shrubs, leaves, grass and herbs.
 Zoo: They eat grass, leaves, fruit and supplements.

-Description: Sometimes known as the “Forester” the eastern grey kangaroo males are larger than females (rarely exceed 45kg).
-Eastern grey kangaroos live in small groups but may congregate in large numbers when feeding.
-They’re usually active from late afternoon until early morning, resting in the shade of trees and shrubs during the day.
+Description: Grey kangaroo males are larger than females (rarely exceed 45kg).
+They usually live in small groups but may congregate in large numbers when feeding and are active from late afternoon until early morning, resting in the shade of trees and shrubs during the day.
 Strong, muscular legs propel the animal across the grasslands at speeds of 40 mph (60kmh).
 They are able to cleared lengths of 25 feet (8 meters) and heights of 9 feet (3 meters).
 Western grey kangaroos are smaller than eastern grey kangaroos.
 Their fur is darker and they have a darker face.

 Adopt Me!